 Our body needs protein, and having a protein deficiency handicaps our overall health.
 What is more, the body will disconnect the muscle tissue from supplying the needed amino acids.

-Protein is consisted of amino acids.
+The protein consists a lot of amino acids.
 Our health is impacted by every single one of these amino acids.
 There are non-essential and essential amino- acids.
-The non-essential acids can be created in the body, however as for the fundamental ones, we must intake them through food.
+The non-essential acids can be created in the body, however, as for the fundamental ones, we must intake them through food.

 The most essential characteristic of protein is to repair and create mass.
 It can also make neurotransmitters, such as, dopamine, serotonin, melatonin, which transfer the signals for movement around the body, so our body will not function properly without them.

-Various variables influence the needed amount of protein, for example, the age, physical activity, etc. For instance, more protein is needed by the older individuals.
+Deferent variables influence the needed amount of protein, for example, the age, physical activity, etc. For instance, more protein is needed by older individuals.
 However, getting higher amounts of protein can be outstandingly hazardous, as it will put extra pressure on the liver.